dhanarajappu456/Design-Patterns---Python/Behavioural Pattern/Template method.md

 <br><br>

-Consist of Abstract Class which has :
+Consist of Abstract Class which has :<br>
-1)Template method  defining the order or general outline of algo 2)Hooks - These are methods with default implementation or empty implementation the sublass/concrete class can implement them leave unimplemented (and use default implemenation)
+1)Template method  defining the order or general outline of algo <br>
+2)Hooks - These are methods with default implementation or empty implementation <br>
+the sublass/concrete class can implement them leave unimplemented (and use default implemenation)
-3) Abstract methods - they are abstract methods - that subclass has to implement
+3) Abstract methods - they are abstract methods - that subclass has to implement <br>

 ```